vineeths96/vineeths96/README.md

 <div align="center">
 Welcome to my GitHub profile. <br> <br>
-I am Vineeth, currently contributing to Qualcomm as a Machine Learning Engineer.
-Previously, I was a masters student in Artificial Intelligence at the Indian Institute of Science, Bengaluru. <br>
+I am Vineeth, currently contributing to Qualcomm as a Machine Learning Engineer. <br> Previously, I was a masters student in Artificial Intelligence at the Indian Institute of Science, Bengaluru. <br>
 You will likely find machine learning and data science projects along with some DSA projects here. <br>
 Feel free to clone projects, raise issues, and submit PRs if you think something could be made better. <br>
 <i>Happy Coding!</i>
 </div>

 <div align="center">